pantheon-systems/documentation/source/content/core-updates.md

 1. Modify `.gitignore` and remove the `#` before the `pantheon.upstream.yml` line to instruct Git to ignore the file again

-### Unable to Update Older Drupal versions (e.g. 7.68) Using One-click Update
+### Unable to Update Older Drupal Versions Using One-click Update

-Older Drupal versions can have a significant version gap that causes the workflow to fail.
+Older Drupal versions (for example, 7.68) can have a significant version gap that causes the workflow to fail.

 Sample error:

 `Requested database version 10.4 is not compatible with your framework and version: Drupal 7.67`

 **Solution**